Table of Contents

 Income & Asset Limits for Eligibility

-There are several different Medicaid long-term care programs for which Michigan seniors may be eligible.
-These programs have slightly different eligibility requirements and benefits.
-Further complicating eligibility are the facts that the criteria vary given one is single or married, and that Michigan offers multiple pathways towards eligibility.
+The three categories of Medicaid long-term care programs have varying financial and medical eligibility criteria.
+Further complicating financial eligibility are the facts that the criteria change annually, vary given one is single or married, and that Michigan offers multiple pathways towards eligibility.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|